Justin-Tan/high-fidelity-generative-compression/README.md

 | 0.30 | [`HIFIC-med`](https://drive.google.com/open?id=1QNoX0AGKTBkthMJGPfQI0dT0_tnysYUb) | <pre lang=bash>`python3 train.py --model_type compression_gan --regime med --warmstart -ckpt path/to/trained/model --likelihood_type logistic`</pre> |
 | 0.45 | [`HIFIC-high`](https://drive.google.com/open?id=1BFYpvhVIA_Ek2QsHBbKnaBE8wn1GhFyA) | <pre lang=bash>`python3 train.py --model_type compression_gan --regime high --warmstart -ckpt path/to/trained/model -nrb 9 -norm`</pre> |

-### Extensibility

-* Network architectures can be modified by changing the respective files under `src/network`.
-* The entropy model for both latents and hyperlatents can be changed by modifying `src/network/hyperprior`.
-For reference, there is an implementation of a discrete-logistic latent mixture model instead of the default latent mean-scale Gaussian model.

-### Notes

-* The reported `bpp` is the theoretical bitrate required to losslessly store the quantized latent representation of an image.
-Comparing this (not the size of the reconstruction) against the original size of the image will give you an idea of the reduction in memory footprint.
-* The total size of the model (using the original architecture) is around 737 MB.
-Forward pass time should scale sublinearly provided everything fits in memory.
-A complete forward pass using a batch of 10 `256 x 256` images takes around 45s on a 2.8 GHz Intel Core i7.
-* You may get an OOM error when compressing images which are too large (`>~ 4000 x 4000` on a typical consumer GPU).
-It's possible to get around this by splitting the input into distinct crops whose forward pass will fit in memory.
-We're working on a fix to automatically support this.

-### Contributing

-All content in this repository is licensed under the Apache-2.0 license.
-Feel free to submit any corrections or suggestions as issues.

-### Examples
+## Examples

 The samples below are taken from the CLIC2020 dataset, external to the training set.
-The reconstructions are produced using the above pretrained model (target bitrate `0.3 bpp`).
+The reconstructions are produced using the above `HIFIC-med` model (target bitrate `0.3 bpp`).
 It's interesting to try to guess which image is the original (images are saved as PNG for viewing - best viewed widescreen).
 You can expand the spoiler tags below each image to reveal the answer.

+For more examples see [EXAMPLES.md](assets/EXAMPLES.md)

 A | B
 :-------------------------:|:-------------------------: